afwbkbc/glsmac/README.md

 Once I replicate original game, I'll focus on other things, such as: larger maps, larger maximum number of players, online services such as game browser or hosting long-turns games (where people can login and make 1 turn per day or so), alternative art packs (used instead of original, this may mean better graphics).
 See "GLSMAC v2.x+ features" section below.

+### AI policy

+I myself don't and won't use AI-generated code.

+Pull requests with AI code will be reviewed the same way as pure human code (no discrimination towards AI but also no 'cutting some slack' for AI)

+Any increases of dependency versions after 2025/10/20 will happen only after I manually review changes in them.
+This means versions will be changed less often and really only if it's actually needed for something (to fix specific bug or to bring specific functionality).
+This will not affect manual builds without -DVENDORED_DEPENDENCIES=YES (prebuilt releases for windows and ubuntu always use vendored dependencies).

 ### Current Version:

 # v0.3+